 The Bonaire National Marine Park was established in 1979.
 The Park starts at the high water mark and extends to 200 ft (60 meters) of depth; it covers an area of 6672 acres, or 27 km².
 Stichting Nationale Parken Bonaire - STINAPA Bonaire - is a non-governmental, not for profit foundation commissioned by the island government to manage the two protected areas of Bonaire: the Bonaire National Marine Park (BNMP) and the Washington Slagbaai National Park (WSNP).
-To get around the parks why not get a jeep rental on Bonaire?
+To get around the parks why not get a Rent a Truck on Bonaire?

 The mission of the Bonaire National Marine Park (BNMP) is to protect and manage the island’s natural, cultural and historical resources, while allowing ecologically sustainable use, for the benefit of future generations.

 Maintain and restore the ecosystems, biological diversity, and ecological processes

 Protect and restore the cultural and historical resources of significance